 Check your gut: Notice when/if your stomach gets tight, or your throat hurts.
 These are sure signs that your beliefs are being stepped on.
 If that happens, make sure you get back up to the ceiling, and then tell your CP:

-- “I’m experience some annoyance/anger/fear/blame.
+- “I’m experiencing some annoyance/anger/fear/blame.
 That means something we’re discussing is going against one of my beliefs or values.
 Can we stop a moment and check in with each other so we don’t go off the rails?”

 Get agreement on the topics in the conversation: One step at a time; make sure you both agree to each item, and skip the ones (for now) where there’s no agreement.
 Put them in a Parking Lot for your next conversation.